Invoice approval workflow for accounts payable teams: a complete guide

 Send back for correction

-The approver returns the document to the uploader with a mandatory reason (API-enforced).
-Status moves to SENT_BACK and approval history continues without restart.
+The approver returns the document to the uploader with a mandatory reason.
+The request is marked as sent back and the approval history continues without restarting.

 Delegation

-The current assignee voluntarily hands off the request to another user (action DELEGATED).
-Manual, unlike escalation which is automatic.
-The original assignee stays in the audit history.
+The current assignee voluntarily hands off the request to another user.
+The handoff is manual, and the original assignee stays in the audit history.

 Parallel multi-approver